 How we are funded

-Transparency and value for money is important to VSO Ireland.
-Read our most recent annual report and financial statements here.
+Transparency and value for money is important to us: read our most recent annual report and financial statements.

-Irish Aid funding enables VSO to develop and run sustainable development programmes.
+Irish Aid funding enables us to develop and run sustainable development programmes.

-Since 2013, VSO Ireland and Irish Aid have had a strategic partnership.
-It leverages the skills and experience of VSO volunteers to improve:
+We have maintained a strategic partnership with Irish Aid since 2003.
+This partnership leverages the skills and experience of VSO volunteers to improve:

 Volunteers embedded in these communities work to improve and extend the reach of services.

-In Ethiopia, our neonatal intensive care units (NICUs) have reduced newborn death by up to 40%.
-In Uganda, pass rates in programme schools have gone up.
-Literacy and numeracy teaching standards are higher.
+In Ethiopia, our neonatal intensive care units (NICUs) have reduced the rate of babies dying in their first month by up to 40%.
+In Uganda, pass rates in programme schools have improved, and literacy and numeracy teaching standards are higher.
 And in Zambia, local government officials have learnt how to include the community in planning and development.

-In June 2017, VSO Ireland launched its new girls' education programme in Karamoja, Uganda, which is also being funded by Irish Aid.
-This project aims to remove the barriers stopping girls from finishing school or attending it in the first place.
-We look forward to seeing the powerful impact Irish volunteers and national volunteers have working side-by-side on this important programme.
+In June 2017, we launched a girls' education programme in Karamoja, Uganda, funded by Irish Aid.
+This project is working to remove the barriers stopping girls from finishing school or attending it in the first place.

-VSO Ireland also participates in Irish Aid events, including Africa Day and the Volunteering Fair.
+We also participate in Irish Aid events, including Africa Day and the Volunteering Fair.

 Progress is only possible when we work together.
-VSO Ireland partners with organisations whose values are in line with our own.
+We partner with organisations whose values are in line with our own.
 They share time, resources and knowledge to ensure our programmes are the best they can be.

 One such example is Bentley Systems International.
 Together we created a project that brought round-the-clock electricity to Chitunga in Mozambique.
 Our hydro-electric dam produces renewable energy that powers local households, businesses and services.